 Takeo Hot Spring

-The feature of Takeo Onsen is its clear hot water, which is good for keeping your skin smooth.
-The term “Bijin-no-yu,” meaning “hot spring for beauty,” applies to this onsen.
-It has a history of 1300 years.
-The big red high gate welcomes visitors to this onsen area.
+The feature of Takeo Onsen is its clear, alkaline hot water, which is good for keeping your skin smooth.
+The term Bijin-no-yu, meaning “hot spring for beauty,” applies to this onsen.
+It has a history dating back 1,300 years.
+A large red torii gate welcomes visitors to the onsen area.

 Takeo City Library

-This library has been renovated to resemble a Tsutaya Bookstore.
-When it reopened, it made nationwide news.
-The interior no longer feels like a public library but rather an urban, stylish bookstore with a café.
-It serves the local community but is also a popular sightseeing spot in the city.
+This library has been renovated to resemble a Tsutaya Bookstore, and its reopening made nationwide news.
+The interior no longer feels like a typical public library but rather an urban, stylish bookstore with a café.
+It serves the local community while also being a popular sightseeing spot in the city.

 Yutoku Inari Shrine

-This shrine in Kashima is for praying for commercial success, family blessings, safe driving, and good marriages.
-It is considered one of the three major Inari shrines in Japan.
-The shrine features a vividly lacquered main pavilion, a Kagura dance hall, and a front gate that resembles the main gate of Nikko Toshogu.
+This shrine in Kashima is dedicated to prayers for commercial success, family well-being, traffic safety, and good marriages.
+It is regarded as one of the three major Inari shrines in Japan.
+The shrine features a vividly lacquered main hall, a Kagura dance stage, and an entrance gate reminiscent of the main gate at Nikkō Tōshōgū.

 More about Inari Shrines, Click here.